How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Often hangs out with F.R.I.E.N.D.S. at a coffee shop

-• Read blogs, browses internet, Instagram scrolling before sleeping
+• Read blogs, browse the internet, use Instagram before sleeping

 • Affinities with my Industry: